alessandrotrisolini/hostapd/README.md

 `hostapd` has to be launched on a machine that represents the access point to a network -- in our specific case, it is a switch. `hostapd` must be able to reach a RADIUS server, in order to authenticate the supplicant and create the MACsec channel by using the cryptographic material derived from the authentication.

 #### Configure `hostapd`:
 `hostapd` configuration is straightforward: it needs only a configuration file with key-value pairs.
-A commented example can be found in the *hostapd* folder of this repository.
+A commented example can be found [here](hostapd/hostapd_macsec.conf).

 #### Launch `hostapd`:
 `hostapd` can be launched by passing as parameters a configuration file and the name of the Open vSwitch that has to be managed: